jramsdell/jsr-lucene-project/scratch_pad.md

+## Results and Report
+The newest results for prototype 2 can be found in the results_prototype2 directory.
+The results are as follows

+**results_prototype2/report.pdf**: The group report for the current prototype.

+**results_prototype2/jordan/**: Runfiles and trec eval stats for each of Jordan's methods

+**results_prototype2/kevin/**: Trec eval stats and run files for Kevin's methods.

+**results_prototype2/bindu/**: Trec eval stats and run files for Bindu's methods.

+ **results_prototype2/public_test/** Compressed run files for runs on benchmark_kY1_public_query test data.

+___
 ## Installation Instructions
 A precompiled jar file can be found in bin/program.jar

-You may also compile the source code by entering the following command while in the project directory:
+You may also compile the source code by entering the following command or by running ./compile.sh while in the project directory:

 ```bash
 mvn clean compile assembly:single
 ```

 This will create an executable jar file in the target/ directory.
+___
 ## Program Commands
 The program is divided into the following subcommands:

-___
 #### Indexer (index)
 Creates a bipartite graph between entities and paragraphs based on entities linked by Spotlight.
 The graph is stored in the MapDB database: graph_database.db

 ```bash
 program.jar index corpus [--spotlight_folder ""] [--out "index"]